General Seemingly Unrelated Local Projections: A Monte Carlo study

 We rely on $1000$ replications for $T + 1000$ periods and discard the first $1000$ observations, which leads to samples of length $T$.
 We consider four sample sizes, $T \in \{100,250,500,1000\}$, and two cases for the weight on the MA part, $\alpha \in\{0,2\}$.
 We compute impulse responses up to a maximum horizon $\tilde{H} = 16$, and refer to the true IRF as $\bm{\beta}_{\ast}$ below.

 Similarly to our applications with real data, we focus on the responses of the output growth variable to a shock in the monetary policy rate.
 Moreover, we consider the output responses for four models.
 The first is the proposed GP and GL prior setup, referred to as SU-LP.
 The second is an implementation with a ``flat'' prior that sets $\bm{\mu}_\beta = \bm{0}_H$ and $\bm{V}_\beta = 10\bm{I}_H$, labeled SU-LP (flat).
 The third is the classical LP estimated with OLS using \cite{NW1987} HAC standard errors (LP, default).
 The fourth is the regularized classical LP, following \citet{barnichon2019impulse}, with a penalty matrix that shrinks towards a line ($r = 2$ in their notation; labeled LP, smooth).
 Consistent with the original paper, we select the hyperparameters using cross-validation.
+The exercise does not include bootstrap LP intervals, HAR standard errors \citep{lazarus2018har}, or sandwich-adjusted Bayesian posteriors \citep{muller2013risk}; these are natural benchmarks for a broader frequentist evaluation, especially in light of small-sample bias and size distortions in LP inference \citep{HerbstJohannsen}.

 Additional details such as specific details on the DGP calibration, the computation of true IRFs, and associated charts of example DGP realizations are provided in Appendix \ref{app:technical}.
 Appendix \ref{app:empirical} includes another small-scale simulation exercise based on a DSGE-based DGP.